nhu92/SPrOUT/README.md

 Run this [Preparing commands](https://github.com/nhu92/SPrOUT/blob/main/test_run.sh) to clone the package and download the sample input files.

 To run the entire pipeline, execute the script [here](https://github.com/nhu92/SPrOUT/blob/main/sample_command.sh) (Using SLURM job submission system as an example).
 These steps require running on a node/job submission systems, preferring high performance computer clusters.
-You need to modify the job names and replace the placeholder "RENAME" with your sample names.
-Then, submit the script with:
+You need to modify the input arguments if you aim to test your own sample.
+After then, submit the script with:
 ```bash
 sbatch sample_command.sh
 ```